Dissertation Boot Camp

 Upcoming Dissertation Boot Camps will be held:

-*June's session will include the option of participating in one or two weeks of Dissertation Boot Camp.
+*The August session will include the option of participating in one or two weeks of Dissertation Boot Camp.
+The first week will have limited resources while the second week will run as a typical camp.